rouvoy/jfilter/README.md

-# LDAP Filter Library
+# Java Filter Library

-This is a simple library to match POJO against LDAP-like filters.
+This is a simple library to match POJO against LDAP-like or JSON-like filters.

 ## Maven compilation